any-docs/css/content/reference/at-rules/@function/index.md

 }
 ```

-The function is called by using {{cssxref("&lt;dashed-function>")}} syntax, which is the function name with parentheses on the end.
+The function is called by using `&lt;dashed-function>` syntax, which is the function name with parentheses on the end.
 The desired argument values are specified inside the parentheses.

 > [!NOTE]
-> If multiple CSS functions are given the same name, the function in the stronger cascade {{cssxref("@layer")}} wins.
+> If multiple CSS functions are given the same name, the function in the stronger cascade `@layer` wins.
 If all of them are in the same layer, the function defined last in the source order wins.

 ### Specifying data types